easytarget/esp32-cam-webserver/README.md

 * Using just one IP port, easy for proxying.
 * Porting the web server to [ESP Async Web Server](https://github.com/me-no-dev/ESPAsyncWebServer).
 * Storing web pages as separate HTML/CSS/JS files on the storage (can be either a micro SD flash memory card or the built-in flash formatted as LittleFS).
 This greatly simplifies development of the interface.
 Basically, one can swap the face of this project just by replacing files on storage file system.
+* Introducing a standard way of attaching and controlling PWM output on the board for different scenarios involving servos and motors
 * Compact size of the sketch and low memory utilization